Hostess At Heart

 Tips for the perfect Kuchen Custard

-• The Custard can be made as soon as you start proofing the dough, or made first.
+• You can start making the Custard as soon as you start proofing the dough, or made first.

 • Use all room-temperature ingredients.